tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

-There are three Chinese teams at this TI and Tidebound is regarded as the one that does best against non-Chinese opponents.
+There are three Chinese teams at this TI and Tidebound is generally regarded as the one that does best against non-Chinese opponents.
 As you can see, the bar is not set exceptionally high for what "does best" translates to.
 At least winning Snow-Ruyi at the tail end of the season is a nice pre-TI buff.

 **What would success look like?** As mentioned earlier, this team is 80% of the LGD roster that landed top 3 at Seattle TI12.
 That LGD's season was also pretty garbo before their TI result, so I guess anything's possible.